Lhasa Shigatse Mt.Everest Namtso Tour

 You will go to Gyantse from Lhasa today.

-Firstly, you can have a glimpse of Yamdroktso Lake during the way to Kampala pass (4790m).
+Firstly, you can have a glimpse of Yamdroktso Lake on the way to Kampala pass (4790m).
 This is the holy lake surrounded by plenty of snow-capped mountains.
 And special views of Holy Mount Nyenchen Khangsar ( 7191m)---the highest mountain near Lhasa, comes out later soon.

 You will see the Korala Glacier when we pass it on the roadside.
 After hanging pray flag at Simila Mountain pass, we will arrive in Gyantse, the third largest city in Tibet after Lhasa and Shigatse.